google/highway/g3doc/op_wishlist.md

 ### Matrix multiplication extensions

-### MaskedGather, MaskedScatter
+### MaskedScatter

-MaskedGather returns zero for mask=false.
 MaskedScatter does not access the mask-false lanes, but may instead write a safe location (i.e. different index).

 ### numpy